 The WBCG is one of the few success stories of (PPP) entities that are functioning effectively in Namibia and SADC.
 The WBCG’s unique compilation of Private and Public stakeholders provides it with a distinct advantage which is successfully illustrated in various Corridor Management Programmes and through its role as marketing and developing agency for Namibia’s Transport Sector.
 As the Logistics Hub is also based on similar principles of public-private sector cooperation, the proven institutional efficiency will be to the very benefit of the Logistics Hub development process.

-The role of the Ministry of Works & Transport alongside the WBCG will ensure that the future Logistics Hub development process will transpire under the auspices of and with the direct involvement of the National Planning Commission.
-Once completed, the WBCG together with the support of the Ministry of Trade and Industry, will determine suitable arrangements on how best to promote and implement the Logistics Hub Plan.
+The role of the Ministry of Works and Transport and the WBCG as well as the Public Private Partnership arrangement, will ensure that the future Logistics Hub development process will take place under the auspices of, and with the direct involvement of, the National Planning Commission.
+The WBCG together with the support of the Ministry of Industrialisation, Trade and SME Development, will also find suitable arrangements as to how best to promote and implement the Logistics Hub Plan, once completed.

-With established branch offices in Zambia, South Africa, Democratic Republic of Congo and Brazil, the WBCG’s footprint can strengthen our role as marketing and developing agency to grow the development of the Logistics Hub.
-The WBCG has also established a very good relationship and network with Namibian Embassies.
-The commercial representatives, based at these Embassies will form an essential part of promoting the Logistics Hub to the international world.
+The WBCG has since its establishment developed branch offices in Zambia, South Africa, Democratic Republic of Congo as well as Brazil.
+This footprint can strengthen our role as marketing and developing agency to grow the development of the Logistics Hub.
+The WBCG has also established a very good relationship and network with all main Embassies of Namibia outside the country as well as the commercial representatives, which are based at these Embassies and who will form an important part in us eventually promoting the Logistics Hub to the International World.